Windows 10 Will Cut Off Devices With Older CPUs

 I'd like to know the answer to this question, too.

 Re: What support does a CPU need?
-(Score:3)
+(Score:5, Insightful)

 Encryption back doors.